taylorskalyo/markdown-journal/README.md

 - It provides commands for creating indexes of dated markdown files.
   - The `timeline` command generates a markdown formated index of entries in chronological order.
-  - The `labels` command (not yet implemented) generates a markdown formated list of entries, grouped by labels.
+  - The `labels` command generates a markdown formated list of entries, grouped by labels.
 - It provides a way to label markdown files.
 Labels can also be thought of a keywords or categories.
   - Labels can appear anywhere in a markdown file (except for code blocks and code fences).
   - Labels look like this: `:label:`.